Guys We Fucked: History

 What started as a forum for Fisher and Hutchinson to interview their former sex partners, later evolved into a show featuring a variety of guests, including sex columnist Dan Savage, The Daily Show co-creator Lizz Winstead, model and actress Amber Rose, former president of the American Civil Liberties Union Nadine Strossen, and pornographic actor Stoya.
 From 2014 to 2015 Fisher and Hutchinson also hosted a web series on YouTube called Girls On Girls, where they would recap and comment on episodes of the comedy-drama television series Girls.

 In 2016, the comedy duo embarked on Guys We Fucked: Live Experience an interactive comedy tour of several cities across both the United States and Canada.
 The GWF tour included two shows at the Just for Laughs comedy festival in Montreal and where they managed to sell the most tickets out of any other performer at the festival that year.
 Guests included fellow comedians Ms. Pat and Big Jay Oakerson.

 The GWF live show appeared at the JFL42 festival in Toronto in 2017.
 That same year also saw the release of Fisher and Hutchinson's first book, F*cked: Being Sexually Explorative and Self-Confident.

 In 2018, Fisher and Hutchinson hosted Guys We Fest, a live comedy charity benefit show held at the Brooklyn Studio.
 Guests of the show included comedians Michael Che, Harrison Greenbaum, Mehran Khaghani and Jessica Kirson.
 The show managed to raise $8,000 for the Reproductive Health Access Project and New Alternatives, a nonprofit that works with homeless youth in the LGBTQ+ community.

 The GWF podcast moved to the Luminary podcast app in 2019.

 Format

 Each episode of the podcast starts with Hutchinson and Fisher discussing the events of the past week, followed by an interview with the week's guest.
 The show wraps up with Hutchinson and Fisher responding to listener emails, often giving advice in the realm of sex and relationships.

 GWF initially featured interviews with former and current sexual partners of Fisher and Hutchinson.
 The hosts' intent was to combat slut-shaming by engaging in open and frank dialogue about their own sex lives.
 As the popularity of their show increased their selection of guests expanded to include interviews with professionals in the world of sex and sexual health.
 The show has covered topics such as dirty talk, bad one-night stands, feminism, sexual health, racial discrimination, domestic violence, and rape.

+Comedy Series

+In 2022, it was reported that a comedy series based on the podcast is in development at Fox.